evans-manyala/AirBnB_clone/README.md

 ## Introduction

-This is a solo project to build a clone of [AirBnB](https://www.airbnb.com) for ALX SE Course and its known as hbnb.
+This is a solo project to build a clone (hbnb) of [AirBnB](https://www.airbnb.com) for ALX SE Course.

 The console is a command interpreter for clone AirBnb Project and it performs the following tasks: